NoahKim623/UltraMacro/README.md

 # Input Macro Recorder

-A G Hub–style macro recorder, with mouse movement, written in Python.
+The ultimate macro recorder, with mouse movement, written in Python.

 ## Setup